AnimatorOfSouls/PokeView/README.md

-# PokeView
+# PokéView
-Displays information about a requested pokemon in a nice format
+Displays information about a requested pokémon in a nice format